abhishekmannatharaj/geo-proxy-script/README.md

 3. Extracts the proxy's location (country and city).
 4. Builds a proxy URL and routes a request through it using `requests`.
 5. Sends a test request to httpbin to confirm the proxy works.
-6. Fetches the list of countries available in the ProxyLister pool.
-7. Fetches proxy statistics for the country of the proxy used.

 ## Technologies Used